-REGINA - While there still too many people staying home, election officials in Regina are pleased that more people did cast their ballots in the 2024 municipal vote.
+REGINA - While there are still too many people staying home, election officials in Regina are pleased that more people did cast their ballots in the 2024 municipal vote.

 According to official numbers released Thursday at Regina City Hall there was an overall voter turnout of 26 per cent, up about five per cent from 2020.
 Out of an estimated 204,832 eligible voters in Regina, 52,949 people voted.